Jessica Friesen, MBA’13 Public & Nonprofit

 Once she gets her degree, Friesen hopes to work in upper management at a grassroots community development organization, helping in both the strategy and operations side.

-“I believe that the solution to many of our world’s most pressing challenges reside in the communities where they exist,” she said.
+“I believe that the solution to many of our world’s most pressing challenges reside in the communities where they exist,” she says.
 “I want to use my skills and experience to help nonprofits gain access to resources to run effective programs and achieve real results.”